 Ohana100’s KDWT project encourages kids to work together and implement meaningful hands-on community service projects locally, nationally and globally.
 KDWT is affiliated with the national generationOn Kids Care and Service Clubs.

-KDWT operates in Hawaii and New York and projects reach kids in other countries.
+KDWT operates in Hawaii and New York.
+Our projects reach kids in other countries.

 HISTORY OF KDWT

 KDWT was founded by Catherine Mattson in 2013 when she was 8 years old.
 She wanted to help out the community but could not find a club that would fit in her busy schedule.
-She'd help her mom with community projects here and there.
-Eventually she connected with generationOn as a Care Club.
+She helped her mom with community projects.
+Catherine connected with generationOn as a Care Club.
 Her first official project was a garage sale with a friend and they raised over $200 to purchase books for kids in need.
+Other friends were inspired and joined the KDWT Team.
 From there, KDWT became the youth (ages 5 to 18 years) service project for Ohana100.
-Other friends were inspired and joined the KDWT Team.
+All volunteers under the age of 18 years become part of KDWT and are recognized for their community service work.

 Community Service Projects

-KDWT Ambassadors plans and participates in "Acts of Kindness" or "Rules of Kindness", addressing various community issues.
-Community projects are planned for the year to engage kids to serve once a month- after school, on holidays and/or on weekends, all year round.
+KDWT Ambassadors plan and participate in "Acts of Kindness" addressing various community issues.
+Community projects engage kids to serve the community all year round.

-1. ANIMAL WELFARE: Support the local animal shelter.
-(Recycle newspaper and old sheets).
+1. ANIMAL WELFARE: Support the local animal shelters.

 2. COMMUNITY ENGAGEMENT: Participate in community festival/events- Set up a booth, promote the importance of serving our community and encourage to volunteer.

 3. ENVIRONMENT (GO!
 GREEN): Help the environment by learning to be eco-friendly, to REUSE, REDUCE AND RECYCLE all year round.

 6. HOMELESSNESS, HUNGER & POVERTY: Reach out and connect with children who are displaced, homeless,CPS, in foster care system and/or individuals that require basic necessities.

 8. PEACE & KINDNESS: Display acts of kindness, by helping others and learning from one another and learning about the communities we live in.